mexeroid/hostrepo/README.md

 # hostrepo
-Acting as host repo for target
+- Acting as host repo for target
+- I just modified it